pitt-miskov-zivanov-lab/BioRECIPE/docs/index.rst

 Compatibility
 ---------------------

+The BioRECIPE format can be used to represent interactions obtained from different sources:

+- retrieved from text using natural language processing
+     Example:
+        “TNFa reduces BMPR-II expression in vitro and in vivo” -  a reading engine extracts the interaction “TNFa negatively regulates BMPR-II”.
+- retrieved from interaction databases
+     Example:
+        From the STRING database, an interaction between TRADD and TNF is predicted with high confidence.
+     Note: the interaction is missing direction information, to determine source and target nodes; additional information should be entered
+- inferred from data
+     Example:
+        From the BioGRID database, "STAMBP deubiquitinates TNFRSF1A", inferred from data
+     Note: the interaction is missing sign information; additional information should be entered
+- entered manually by experts
+    Example:
+        "NOTCH positively regulates stemness."

 The BioRECIPE format can be translated from/to the following formats:

 - SBML (need a link to the translator)
 - machine readers, REACH, TRIPS (need a link to the translator)
 - INDRA (need a link to the translator)

 The BioRECIPE format is compatible with the MeLoDy Lab tools: